azmiozgen/geometry-friends-ai/README.md

 ## Environment

-Game is written for only circle agent currently.
+Only circle agent is available currently.
 There are 9 different setups to play.
 These setups are under *game_setup.py* file.
 There is one trained model available under */models* directory.
 Training is held for 2 days with TitanX GPU for almost 1 million frames.
 Model specs are under *output/models.csv* file.